Exclusive: Google aiming to go straight into car with next Android - sources

 Apple unveiled its CarPlay software in March and Google has signed on dozens of companies, including Hyundai, General Motors Co (GM.N) and Nissan Motor Co (7201.T), for its Open Automotive Alliance and its Android Auto product.

-Android Auto and CarPlay both “project” their smartphone apps onto the car’s screen.
-Many of the first compatible cars are expected to be on display at the upcoming Consumer Electronics Show in Las Vegas next month.
+Android Auto and CarPlay both currently “project” their smartphone apps onto the car’s screen.
+Many of the first compatible cars with this smartphone plug-in functionality are expected to be on display at the upcoming Consumer Electronics Show in Las Vegas next month and to go on sale in 2015.

 By building Android into a car, Google’s services would not be at risk of switching off when a smartphone battery runs out of power, for example.